Johnny Bedford: Ultimate Fighting Championship

 Though he did not win the show, Bedford signed an exclusive contract with the UFC.
 He officially made his UFC debut on December 3, 2011, at The Ultimate Fighter 14 Finale against Ultimate Fighter castmate Louis Gaudinot.
 Bedford dominated the entirety of the fight and won in the third round via TKO after hitting several knees to Gaudinot's body.

 Bedford was expected to face Eddie Wineland on January 28, 2012, at UFC on Fox 2, replacing Demetrious Johnson who had been pulled from the bout to be a participant in the UFC's inaugural Flyweight tournament.
 However, Wineland himself was forced out of the bout with an injury and replaced by promotional newcomer Mitch Gagnon.
 On January 25, 2012, the UFC announced the bout was cancelled due to Gagnon's alleged visa issues.
-Bedford received his show-money of $8,000 dollars, despite the cancellation.
+Bedford received his show-money of $8,000, despite the cancellation.

 Bedford was expected to face Nick Denis at UFC on Fox 3 on May 5, 2012.
 However, Bedford was forced out of the bout with an injury and replaced by Roland Delorme.

 After nearly a year off due to various injuries, Bedford returned on December 15, 2012, to face Marcos Vinicius at The Ultimate Fighter: Team Carwin vs. Team Nelson Finale.
 He won the fight via KO in the second round.

 Bedford was expected to face Erik Perez on April 27, 2013, at UFC 159.
 However, Perez pulled out of the bout just days before the event citing an injury and was replaced by Bryan Caraway.
 He lost the back-and-forth fight via submission in the third round.

 Bedford was expected to face Hugo Viana on September 4, 2013, at UFC Fight Night 28.
 However, Bedford pulled out of the bout citing an injury and was replaced by Wilson Reis.

 Bedford faced Rani Yahya on April 11, 2014, at UFC Fight Night 39.
 The bout ended in a No Contest as an accidental clash of heads rendered Yahya unable to protect himself, forcing a referee stoppage at 0:39 of round 1.
 Bedford argued vociferously that the accidental clash of heads should have been ruled a TKO victory in his favor.

 A rematch with Yahya was expected to take place on June 28, 2014, at UFC Fight Night 44.
 However, Yahya was forced out of the bout and replaced by Cody Gibson.
 For the second time in a row, his fight ended under somewhat controversial circumstances as Bedford was dropped by punches from Gibson and the fight was stopped by the referee just as Bedford appeared to be regaining consciousness, resulting in a first-round TKO loss.

 The rescheduled rematch with Rani Yahya eventually took place on September 13, 2014, at UFC Fight Night 51.
 Yahya won via submission in the second round, and Bedford was subsequently released from the promotion shortly after.